EIT: Enhanced Interactive Transformer: Enhanced Interactive Transformer

+Intuitively, to achieve better consensus, multi-head self-attention should first contain as much information as possible.
+To achieve this goal, a natural idea is to employ more attention heads in multi-head self-attention.
+However, multi-head self-attention with too many heads suffers from low bottleneck problems~\cite {pmlr-v119-bhojanapalli20a}, resulting in performance deterioration in practical applications.

+Although various strategies like \textit{attention expansion}~\cite{Shazeer-etal-2020, Zhou-etal-2021-refiner} have been proposed, the information captured in their attention maps remains limited due to an additional linear transformation step, which can introduce redundancy among the maps.

-To efficiently generate a large number of diverse attention maps, we propose a novel many-to-many (M2M) mapping scheme that enable each query to attend to $M$ keys instead of single head.
-Our motivation lies in the fact that applying dot-multiplication to features is a good way to generate the attention maps~\footnote{On the one hand, we argue that when the head dimension is sufficient, e.g., larger than 64, such a way to generate attention maps is good.
-On the other hand, we visualize the similarity among attention maps generated by Transformer with the different number of heads on the En-De task and find that they change little. }.
-As a result, we want to make full use of these partitioned features, e.g., Queries and Keys in Figure \ref{fig:architecture}.
-As illustrated in Figure~\ref{fig:architecture}, four queries and four keys can be served as two components in a bipartite graph and each element in a component, e.g., $\mathbf{Q}^1$, can interact with any elements in another component, e.g., $\mathbf{K}^1, \dots, \mathbf{K}^4$.
+To alleviate this problem, we propose a novel many-to-many (M2M) mapping scheme that enables each query to attend to $M$ keys instead of a single key.
+As illustrated in Figure~\ref{fig:architecture}, four queries and four keys can serve as two components in a bipartite graph, and each element in a component, e.g., $\mathbf{Q}^1$, can interact with any elements in another component, e.g., $\mathbf{K}^1, \dots, \mathbf{K}^4$.
 Formally, supposing one with $M$ heads, the $i$-th attention map can be formally calculated as: